MichalADA/Dont-Buy-this-Token-DBtT/README.md

 - Explore integration with other blockchain ecosystems.

 ## Disclaimer
 This project is for educational purposes only.
 The token created in this project is not intended for trading or investment.
+The creator takes no responsibility for any misuse of this token or any financial losses incurred.